Welcome to the New Graduate Nurse Residency Program at MedStar Georgetown University Hospital

 Become the best.

 As a MedStar Georgetown Nurse Resident, you’ll attend monthly seminars and learning activities, develop an individual career development plan, complete an evidence-based practice project related to a specialty topic of your choice, and sharpen your clinical skills.
 This program extends throughout your first year of practice and lays the foundation for a successful nursing career for many years to come.
-All Nurse Residents make a two-year, full-time commitment— a fantastic opportunity to begin your career with a prestigious institution.
+All Nurse Residents make a eighteen-month, full-time commitment— a fantastic opportunity to begin your career with a prestigious institution.

 - Year long, structured residency